Micro-STAMP/microstamp/README.md

 ### Step 10: Access the landing page of MicroSTAMP

+You can now access the MicroSTAMP frontend.

 <figure>
   <img src="assets/images/microstamp-landing-page.png" alt="Running the service registry">
 	<figcaption>Figure: Access the landing page of MicroSTAMP.</figcaption>
 </figure>

 ### Step 11: Authenticate with the user guest and password guest123

+We created a user with some example analysis to provide a global picture of how MicroSTAMP supports STPA.

 <figure>
   <img src="assets/images/login-form-guest-user.png" alt="Running the service registry">